 Chinese Noodles Stir Fry Recipe

-4 tablespoons dry sherry wine
+- 4 tablespoons dry sherry wine

-1/2 cup water
+- ½ cup water

-2 tablespoons cornstarch
+- 2 tablespoons cornstarch

-4 tablespoons soy sauce
+- 4 tablespoons soy sauce

-2 tablespoons vegetable oil
+- 2 tablespoons vegetable oil

-1/2 pound fresh Shiitake mushrooms, de-stemed and sliced
+- ½ pound fresh Shiitake mushrooms de-stemed and sliced

-4 cloves garlic, minced
+- 4 cloves garlic minced

-12 ounces broccoli rabe, chopped
+- 12 ounces broccoli rabe chopped

-12 ounces fresh Chow Mein Noodles (Hong Kong-Style Noodles)
+- 12 ounces fresh Chow Mein Noodles Hong Kong-Style Noodles

-5 tablespoons peanuts
+- 5 tablespoons peanuts

-1 bunch chives
+- 1 bunch chives

-Salt and pepper, to taste
+- salt and pepper to taste

 Prep the Ingredients

-Peel & mince the garlic and ginger.
+- Peel & mince the garlic and ginger.

-Roughly chop the broccoli rabe and peanuts.
+- Roughly chop the broccoli rabe and peanuts.

-De-stem the mushrooms and thinly slice the caps (Discard the stems or save them for stock)
+- De-stem the mushrooms and thinly slice the caps (Discard the stems or save them for stock)

-Slice the chives on a bias into 1/2 inch pieces
+- Slice the chives on a bias into ½ inch pieces

 Make the Sauce

-Combine the sherry and water with the corn starch in a small bowl using a small whisk (fork will do too)
+- Combine the sherry and water with the corn starch in a small bowl using a small whisk (fork will do too)

 Make the Stir Fry

-Heat a stir fry pan or large nonstick fry pan over medium hot.
+- Heat a stir fry pan or large nonstick fry pan over medium hot.
 Add 1 tablespoon oil to the pan and when hot, add the mushrooms.
 Cook for 5 to 7 minutes until browned and start to soften.

-Add the garlic and ginger and cook for 1 minute.
-Add the broccoli rabe and continue stir frying for 4 to 6 minutes.
+- Add the broccoli rabe and continue stir frying for 4 to 6 minutes.
 Transfer the stir fried veggies to a plate and reserve.

-In the same pan, add the other tablespoon of oil and spread it around the bottom of the pan.
+- In the same pan, add the other tablespoon of oil and spread it around the bottom of the pan.

-Separate the noodles with your hands and spread them out in the pan to make a single layer.
+- Separate the noodles with your hands and spread them out in the pan to make a single layer.
 Cook the noodles using a pair of kitchen tongs to turn them over, keep them separated and coat them with the oil.
 Cook for 8 to 10 minutes until crispy and browned.

-Add the sauce you just made to the noodles and carefully combine the noodles with the sauce with the tongs.
+- Add the sauce you just made to the noodles and carefully combine the noodles with the sauce with the tongs.

-Add the reserved vegetables to the pan and then half the peanuts and chives.
+- Add the reserved vegetables to the pan and then half the peanuts and chives.
 Again, using your kitchen tongs, mix everything together until it is well combined and heated through.

-Remove from heat, taste and adjust seasonings with salt and pepper.
+- Remove from heat, taste and adjust seasonings with salt and pepper.

 - Plate the stir fry and top with the remaining chives and peanuts as a garnish.